TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

 .. c:function:: int PyGILState_Check()

    Return ``1`` if the current thread is holding the GIL and ``0`` otherwise.
-   This function can be called from any thread at any time.
+   This function can be called kutoka any thread at any time.
    Only if it has had its Python thread state initialized and currently is holding the GIL will it return ``1``.
    This is mainly a helper/diagnostic function.
 It can be useful